Back to home page click here

 - The Commons is chaired by the Speaker.
 Unlike the Speaker in the US House of Representatives, the post is non-political and indeed, by convention, the political parties do not contest the Parliamentary constituency held by the Speaker.

 - The House of Commons currently comprises 650 Members of Parliament or MPs (the number varies slightly from time to time to reflect population change).
 This is a large legislature by international standards.
 For instance, the House of Representatives in the USA has 435 seats but, of course, each of the 50 US states has its own legislature.
-Before the last General Election, the Conservative Party said that it wished to reduce the number of Commons seats by around 10% (65 seats) and the Liberal Democrats said that the Commons should be reduced by 150 MPs.
-The new Coalition Government has now announced that it plans legislation to to reduce the number from 650 to 600 as part of a wider change to the number and size of constituencies, but Parliament blocked the process of redrawing boundaries that is necessary before an General Election can be held with fewer seats.
+Before the General Election of 2010, the Conservative Party said that it wished to reduce the number of Commons seats by around 10% (65 seats) and the Liberal Democrats said that the Commons should be reduced by 150 MPs.
+The Coalition Government of 2010-2015 passed legislation to reduce the number from 650 to 600, as part of a wider change to the number and size of constituencies, but Parliament blocked the process of redrawing boundaries that is necessary before an General Election can be held with fewer seats.

 - Each member in the House of Commons represents a geographical constituency.
 Typically a constituency would have around 60,000-80,000 voters, depending mainly on whether it is an urban or rural constituency.
-The largest constituency in the country is the Isle of Wight with around 110,000 electors, while the smallest is Na h-Eileanan an Iar (formerly known as the Western Isles) with an electorate of only 21,884.
-The current Coalition Government intends to make the size of constituencies more equal in terms of electors, but so far the legislation has not been implemented.
+The largest constituency in the country is the Isle of Wight with around 110,000 electors, while the smallest is Na h-Eileanan an Iar (formerly known as the Western Isles) with an electorate of only arouind 22,000.
+The Coalition Government of 2010-2015 intended to make the size of constituencies more equal in terms of electors, but so far the legislation has not been implemented.

-- Until now, in the UK (unlike many countries), there has not been fixed term parliaments.
-A General Election - that is, a nationwide election for all 650 seats - was held when the Prime Minister called it, but the election could be more than five years after the last one and it was usually around four years after the last one.
+- Until recently, in the UK (unlike many countries), there was not fixed term parliaments.
+A General Election - that is, a nationwide election for all 650 seats - was held when the Prime Minister called it, but the election could not be more than five years after the last one and it was usually around four years after the last one.
 I fought the General Elections of February 1974 and October 1974 as the Labour candidate for the north-east London constituency of Wanstead & Woodford.
-The Coalition Government has passed legislation to provide for fixed five-year parliaments which means that the next General Election will be on 7 May 2015.
+The Coalition Government of 2010-2015 passed legislation to provide for fixed five-year parliaments which means that the next General Election is scheduled for May 2020.